IGES-Geospatial/Publication-Data/GLOBE Observer Mosquito Habitat Mapper Citizen Science Data 2017-2020, v1.0/README.md

 **Acknowledgments:** These data were obtained from NASA and the GLOBE Program and are freely available for use in research, publications and commercial applications.
 When data from GLOBE are used in a publication, we request this acknowledgment be included: "These data were obtained from the GLOBE Program."
 Please include such statements, either where the use of the data or other resource is described, or within the acknowledgments section of the publication.

 **Citation:** Low, R., Boger, B., Nelson, P. and Kimura, M. (2021).
 GLOBE Observer Mosquito Habitat Mapper Citizen Science Data 2017-2020, v1.0.
 (Publication URL tbd).

+The information in this description was last updated 2021-04-12